aawaheed/magic/backend/files/misc/common-startup-files/default.md

 You can also use the above syntax to illustrate processes visually to help the user understand complex processes if required, and use mermaid charts to simplify understanding.

+Notice, we're using MermaidJS which doesn't allow for all special characters.
+Please keep your Mermaid charts simple to avoid having them bomb.
+Below are instructions for how to generate Mermaid charts.

 #### Instructions for Mermaid charts

 - Nodes and edges must be clearly defined.